tanaylab/metacells/README.rst

 In addition, one should compute and look at the following (an easy way to compute all of them at once is to call ``compute_for_mcview``, this will change in the future):

-``inner_fold`` (computed by ``compute_inner_fold_factors``)
-    For each gene, in each metacell, hold the fold factor between the maximal and minimal gene expression level of the gene in the cells of the metacells.
-This uses the same (strong) normalization factor we use when computing deviant (outlier) cells, so ideally you will not see any fold factors above 3 (8x).
-Such fold factors may still exist when we cap the fraction of deviant (outlier) cells (by default we cap it at 25%), however this should be rare for good quality data sets.
-If the same genes have a high fold factor in many cells, you should consider marking them as noisy genes (you can double check this by looking at the most similar fold, see below).

 ``most_similar``, ``most_similar_name`` per cell (computed by ``compute_outliers_most_similar``)
     For each outlier cell (whose metacell index is ``-1`` and metacell name is ``Outliers``), the index and name of the metacell which is the "most similar" to the cell (has highest correlation).

-``most_similar_fold`` per gene per cell (computed by ``compute_outliers_fold_factors``)
+``deviant_fold`` per gene per cell (computed by ``compute_deviant_folds``)
-    For each outlier cell, for each gene, hold the fold factor between the expression level of the gene in the cell and the most similar metacell to that cell.
-This uses the same (strong) normalization factor we use when computing deviant (outlier) cells, so you should see some (non-excluded, non-noisy) genes with a fold factor above 3 (8x) which justify why we haven't merged that cell into a metacell.
+    For each cell, for each gene, the ``deviant_fold`` holds the fold factor (log base 2) between the expression level of the gene in the cell and the metacell it belongs to (or the most similar metacell for outlier cells).
+This uses the same (strong) normalization factor we use when computing deviant (outlier) cells, so for outliers, you should see some (non-excluded, non-noisy) genes with a fold factor above 3 (8x) which justify why we haven't merged that cell into a metacell; for cells grouped into metacells, you shouldn't see (many) such genes.
 If there is a large number of outlier cells and a few genes have a high fold factor for many of them, you should consider marking these genes as noisy and recomputing the metacells.

+``inner_fold`` per gene per metacell (computed by ``compute_inner_folds``)
+    For each metacell, for each gene, the ``inner_fold`` is the strongest (highest absolute value) ``deviant_fold`` of any of the cells contained in the metacell.
+Both this and the ``inner_variance_fold`` below can be used for quality control over the consistency of the gene expression in the metacell.

+``inner_variance_fold`` per gene per metacell (computed by ``compute_inner_variance_folds``)
+    For each metacell, for each gene, the variance of the fraction of the gene in the metacell cells, and the fold factor (log base 2) of this over the mean gene expression.
+In an "ideal" metacell, all the cells should express the same level of every gene, so that the only noise should be the result of multinomial sampling, so this fold factor should be around 0 (variance identical to the mean).
+In practice we see higher fold factors of up to 1 (variance which is 2x the mean).
+Both this and the ``inner_fold`` above can be used for quality control over the consistency of the gene expression in the metacell.

 ``marker_gene`` mask (computed by ``find_metacells_marker_genes``)
     Given the computed metacells, we can identify genes that have a sufficient number of effective UMIs (in some